jmeekhof/semaphore-connect/README.md

 This application is designed to manage a CPF pipelines for a Smartlogic Classification Server on a MarkLogic database.

+Creating and maintaining pipeline code can be troublesome.
+This application abstracts each pipeline with a config document that can be edited and deployed.

+The name of the elements and their namespaces are all configurable with this application.

 ## Setup ##

 1. Clone this repository, and give it a name related to whichever project you're working on.